-These Jalapeno Popper Wonton Cups are a fun and easy appetizer that are perfect for game days!
+These Jalapeno Popper Wonton Cups are a fun and easy appetizer that is perfect for game days!
 Made with cream cheese, jalapeños, and wonton wrappers cups, they are always a hit.

 Looking for a fun and easy appetizer to make for your game day or next party?
 Look no further than these Jalapeno Popper Wonton Cups!

 Made with creamy jalapeño cream cheese filling and crispy wonton wrappers, they are guaranteed to be delicious!
 Plus, they can be made ahead of time so you can enjoy the game day or party.

 Our Favorite Bite-sized Appetizer in a Wonton Cup